Nikon D5600 vs D7500

 The Nikon D5600 and the Nikon D7500 are two digital cameras that were revealed to the public, respectively, in November 2016 and April 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The D5600 has a resolution of 24 megapixels, whereas the D7500 provides 20.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Nikon D5600 and the Nikon D7500?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

-An illustration of the physical size and weight of the Nikon D5600 and the Nikon D7500 is provided in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The side-by-side display below illustrates the physical size and weight of the Nikon D5600 and the Nikon D7500.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the D5600 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably larger (18 percent) than the Nikon D5600.
 Moreover, the D7500 is substantially heavier (55 percent) than the D5600.
 It is noteworthy in this context that the D7500 is splash and dust-proof, while the D5600 does not feature any corresponding weather-sealing.